 How to update kitchen cabinets without replacing them

 There are various ways to revamp your kitchen cabinet ideas, some more time-consuming and costly than others.
-We explore the options for updating kitchen cabinets without replacing them, starting with the most-budget friendly.
+We explore the options for updating your room without the need to install kitchen cabinets, starting with the most-budget friendly.

 1. Repaint or stain them